unicode-org/icu4x/docs/tutorials/intro.md

 ## Test data

 ICU4X's repository comes with pre-generated test data that covers all of its keys for a select set of locales.
-For production use it is recommended one use the steps in [Generating Data](#generating-data) to generate a JSON directory tree or postcard blob and feed it to `FsDataProvider` or `BlobDataProvider` respectively, but for the purposes of trying stuff out, it is sufficient to use the data providers exported by `icu_testdata`.
+For production use it is recommended one use the steps in [Generating Data](#generating-data) to generate custom data, but for the purposes of trying stuff out, it is sufficient to use the data providers exported by `icu_testdata`.

 ## Using test data